-- 1. Improvements in teachers' - subject content knowledge and pedagogic skills when teaching numeracy and literacy; - classroom management and discipline; - use of LSTM resources; - use of IT for teaching and learning and as a development tool12; - ability to deliver all aspects of the CAPS curriculum: - utilisation of broad-ranging assessment techniques in their classrooms for diagnostic and remedial purposes. - 2.
-Boosted learner confidence, motivation and, ultimately, improved learners' literacy and numeracy outcomes. - 3.
-Lead teachers identified and, together with subject heads, capacitated to play a curriculum leadership role. - 4.
-Functioning school and cluster-based subject forums (run by lead teachers and subject heads) established as vehicles for ongoing teacher professional development beyond the life of the Programme.
+- classroom management and discipline; - use of LSTM resources; - use of IT for teaching and learning and as a development tool; - ability to deliver all aspects of the CAPS curriculum; - utilisation of broad-ranging assessment techniques in their classrooms for diagnostic and remedial purposes. - 2.
+Boosted learner confidence, motivation and, ultimately, improved learners' EFAL and mathematics outcomes and problem-solving skills.

-12 The AASA Education programme will provide at least 45 tablets, a scanner and laptop in a secure ICT trolley to each participating school.
+&lt;sup>11 The AASA Education programme will provide at least 45 tablets, a scanner and laptop in a secure ICT trolley to each participating school.
 As indicated earlier, Wi-Fi connectivity will be in all schools from the second term of 2023 and no additional costs at school level will be required by implementers or schools.
 IT training will be provided to all schools by EduNova (a dedicated and already contracted service provider) - basic, intermediary and advanced training during 2023-2024.